Manecas1221212/romance/chapter_21.md

 "That's not—"

 "It is possible.
 Stress-induced memory issues.
 Self-sabotage.
-It's actually more likely than an elaborate conspiracy."
+People do things in fugue states and don't remember.
+You're exhausted, paranoid, barely sleeping.
+That's the perfect recipe for dissociation."

+Anna felt ice in her chest.
+"You think I'm... what?
+Having blackouts?
+Sending emails to myself?"

+"I think it's more likely than an elaborate multi-year conspiracy by people who have no real motive to destroy you.
+Jessica had an affair with your husband.
+That was real.
+But the sabotage?
+Anna, what if that was all in your head?"

 Anna pulled her hands away.
 "You don't believe me."

 "I believe you're in pain.
 I believe you need help.
+Real help—a psychiatrist, not a therapist.
 That's what I believe."

+Claire stood to leave, but paused at the door.

+"I'm not giving up on you," she said quietly.
+"Even when you give up on yourself.
+But I can't watch you destroy yourself anymore.
+Not unless you let me actually help."

+"I don't know how," Anna whispered.

+"Start by considering that maybe—just maybe—you need more help than you think."

 After Claire left, Anna sat alone and thought about everything.